-Getting employees to feel connected to, and enthusiastic about, their job is vital to the productivity of any organization.
-The most important thing you can do as a member of management is walk the talk.
+Getting employees to feel connected and enthusiastic about their job is vital to the productivity of any organization.
+The most important thing you can do as manager is to walk the talk.
 How you behave says more about the truth of the company than what you say.

 No matter what a manager says during the recruitment process, the interviewee will notice if there are non-verbal cues that don’t match up.
 For example, if the culture is informal and collaborative, make sure the recruitment process reflects that.
 Does your recruitment strategy reflect the kind of person the organization wants to attract?